cusyio/Python4DataScience/docs/productive/envs/uv/index.rst

 Declare, lock and automatically update dependencies
 ---------------------------------------------------

-Updating :ref:`update-uv-lock` describes how you can use ``uv lock --upgrade`` to update all dependencies and :samp:`uv lock --upgrade-package {PACKAGE}=={VERSION}` to update individual dependencies in a controlled manner.
+:ref:`update-uv-lock` describes how you can use ``uv lock --upgrade`` to update all dependencies and :samp:`uv lock --upgrade-package {PACKAGE}=={VERSION}` to update individual dependencies in a controlled manner.
 We describe how you can regularly update the dependencies of your project automatically in :doc:`dependency-bot`.
 These measures significantly increase the security of your project.

 .. seealso::
    * :ref:`lock-dependencies`